Reeder Nichols: MacRobertson Air Race

 In late 1932 a group of businessmen in Melbourne, Australia conceived the idea of a London to Melbourne air race to celebrate the centenary of the founding of the latter city in 1934.
 They convinced the Australian confectionery magnate, Sir Macpherson Robertson to fund the race, offering prize money in two categories, speed and handicap, to placegetters.
 The famed American aviator Roscoe Turner was interested in participating in the forthcoming MacRobertson Air Race.
 According to Raschke Turner, who knew Lear, asked the latter to provide a radio receiver-transmitter, intercom and direction finder for the standard Boeing 247 transport he would fly in the race.
 Nichols and the team at Lear designed the transmitter for the race.
 The receiver had been developed by the US Navy.
 Nichols was engaged by Turner as the radio engineer for the race.
 Clyde Pangborn was engaged by Turner as his co-pilot.

 During the course of the race Nichols set records for radio transmission from an aircraft, signaling the North American News Agency whilst over Europe and contacting Singapore via San Francisco whilst approaching the former city, with the Boeing flying on one engine.
 In addition, his radio equipment proved invaluable whilst the aircraft was lost, in locating, firstly, Allahabad in north India and, secondly, Charleville in Queensland, the latter with the assistance of a Royal Australian Air Force direction finding transmitter.
 Flying Magazine claimed that "much credit for the achievement must also be given to 'Nick' Nichols, a brilliant young radio engineer who tirelessly worked his direction finders and kept in touch with the entire world during this race".
 Ultimately the Boeing team reached Melbourne safely in 92 hours and 55 minutes in third place behind the British DH 88 Comet and the Dutch Douglas DC2.

 Late 1930s

 Following the air race Nichols moved to Ireland for several months in early 1935 to work with Colonel James Fitzmaurice, famed aviator and intended starter in the MacRobertson race.
 By the end of the 1930s Nichols was Chief of the Radio and Electrical Section of the US Civil Aeronautics Administration.
 In that capacity he formed part of various crash investigation teams, notably that of the German Zeppelin Hindenburg.
-He also partnered with Clyde Pangborn again in an attempted trans-Atlantic crossing of Vincent Burnelli's Flying Wing and the proving flight of the Boeing 314 Yankee Clipper, again across the Atlantic from Baltimore to Ireland.
+He also partnered with Clyde Pangborn again in an attempted trans-Atlantic crossing of Vincent Burnelli's Flying Wing.
+In addition he participated in the proving flight of the Boeing 314 Yankee Clipper, again across the Atlantic from Baltimore to Ireland.
 Nichols also authored the Pilots' Radio Manual in 1940, the standard text on the subject for many years.